marijnh/Eloquent-JavaScript/08_error.md

 {{index ["control flow", exceptions], "raising (exception)", "throw keyword", "call stack"}}

 Exceptions are a mechanism that makes it possible for code that runs into a problem to _raise_ (or _throw_) an exception.
 An exception can be any value.
 Raising one somewhat resembles a super-charged return from a function: it jumps out of not just the current function but also its callers, all the way down to the first call that started the current execution.
 This is called _((unwinding the stack))_.
-You may remember the stack of function calls that was mentioned in [Chapter ?](functions#stack).
+You may remember the stack of function calls mentioned in [Chapter ?](functions#stack).
 An exception zooms down this stack, throwing away all the call contexts it encounters.

 {{index "error handling", [syntax, statement], "catch keyword"}}